 But that doesn’t necessarily have to be the case.
 You can try and use these moving objects to your advantage.
 Creatively speaking, they may be an interesting element to include in your picture.
 Spend a few minutes before you start shooting to get a sense of flight paths and any satellites you see.
 Set up your shot to either point away from these – or to include them if you want an interesting element in your picture.

 If you want to avoid airplane or satellite trails in your photos, try heading out to your astrophotography spot a night early.
 Spend 15-30 minutes stargazing and watching the sky.
 This way you’ll get a sense of what will likely be passing overhead when you come back for your photo shoot.

 Tip #5.
 Bring Extra Batteries

 It’s easy to overlook the most important thing you’ll need to bring in order to shoot astrophotography: batteries!
 Cold weather and long exposure times can drain your camera batteries quickly, so take my advice and pack extra batteries whenever you’re heading out to shoot the stars.

 As a rule of thumb, you should carry a minimum of 3 charged batteries at all times if you’re headed out for a night shoot.
 It’s common to spend up to two hours shooting, and you can easily burn through that many depending on the air temperature and length of your exposures.

 Exposure: Capturing the Astrophoto You Want

-In photography, it’s more than just point-and-shooting.
+To capture a breathtaking photo, it’s more than just point-and-shooting.
 This is especially true in a technically complex situation like astrophotography.
-For starters, you’ll need to be shooting in manual mode at all times.
+The foundation of astrophotography settings includes shooting in manual mode at all times.
 If you don’t understand how to control the manual mode settings on your camera, be sure to check the manual before you set out to shoot photos.
 Consider that a bonus on this list of astrophotography tips (Tip #5.5.
 Shoot in Manual, Keeping Tips #6-9 in Mind).